 There are a number of businesses offering security for children.
 Kids GPS (global positioning systems) devices help ensure children’s safety by creating virtual fences, providing two-way communication between children and caregivers, and allowing automatic location updates.
 Some gadgets even contain games to entice children to keep their wearable device on.

 When it’s time for entertainment, move over Netflix.
 Disney removed all its movies from the popular movie streaming platform in November 2019, and Disney Plus has built a following of nearly 87 million subscribers.

 2. Financial subscriptions help the budget-conscious

-Speaking of finances, we all know managing home finances can be challenging on a good day, and managing both short-term and long-term money matters takes a lot of effort.
+We all know managing home finances can be challenging on a good day, and managing both short-term and long-term money matters takes a lot of effort.
 Not only are there budgets to manage, expenses to pay, and spending to control, but once a year, tax season rolls around.

-Financial stress is one of the main causes of marital strife; some statistics say more than 20% of all divorces have financial origins.
 However, there are some interesting subscriptions that take money management to a whole new level by helping users leverage their fiscal health.